 Learn to do Direct Transfer Techniques with Jill Erickson

-In this video, artist and teacher, Jill Erickson, will show you the secrets behind creating visually sophisticated image transfers.
-Ms. Erickson will share her expertise, tips and tricks on how to achieve great results with direct transfer techniques.
+In this video, artist and teacher Jill Erickson, shows you the secrets behind creating visually sophisticated image transfers.
+Ms. Erickson shares her expertise, tips and tricks on how to achieve great results with direct transfer techniques.

-Jill will break down each process, showing you easy-to-follow steps.
+Jill breaks down each process, showing you easy-to-follow steps.

-These techniques can be used to advance your book arts exploration, to experiment with mixed media projects, or to tap into processes that help you create pieces based on a theme or wherever your imagination takes you.
+These techniques can be used to advance your book arts exploration, to experiment with mixed media projects, or to tap into processes that help you create pieces based on a particular theme... or wherever your imagination takes you.

 Jill holds MA and MFA degrees in painting and drawing, but enthusiastically embraces a variety of media to help her explore themes related to natural history and an off-jolly take on storytelling.
 These days, Jill is often in her studio making jewelry.
 All media are fair game, including: glass, enamel, polymer, resin, metals, wire, beeswax, and more.
 Borrowing from her background in painting, printmaking, and book arts, Jill makes wearable pieces that pair traditional materials with not-so-conventional materials.

 - Flat-tip Taklon or other acrylic-bristle brush